wurmlab/NpSearch/README.md

     * Mandatory Options:

-        -i, --input [file]               The input file.
+        -i, --input [file]               The input file (in fasta format).
 Can be a relative or a full path.
         -o, --output [folder name]       The path to the output folder.
                                           This will be created if the folder does not exist.